MagicDAQ/magicdaq_docs/_posts/2005-6-22-CounterPWMExample.md

 # Configure a 50 KHz frequency, 75% duty cycle, 3.3V amplitude, continuous PWM Wave on the counter pin (CTR0)
 daq_one.configure_counter_pwm(50000,75)

-# Start both AO0 and AO1 waves
+# Start the counter PWM wave
 daq_one.start_counter_pwm()

-print ('Pausing for 10 sec to allow time to observe with oscilloscope waveform on pin CTR0') time.sleep(10)
+print('Pausing for 10 sec to allow time to observe with oscilloscope waveform on pin CTR0') time.sleep(10)

 # Now stopping the counter PWM wave